 The Certification of Pesticide Applicators Rule covers:

 - Workers who apply "restricted use pesticides"—the most toxic chemicals available on the market—in businesses, homes, schools, farms and ranches.
 That includes approximately one million certified pesticide applicators and the non-certified pesticide applicators they supervise.

 While the Certification of Pesticide Applicators Rule protects the lives of pest control workers, those protections extend to all of us who are exposed to hazardous pesticides in our place of business, in schools, and in our homes—even our pets are protected under this standard.

 According to the government's own findings, the monetized health benefits of both standards will offset or outweigh costs, with the benefits of the improved Agricultural Worker Protection Standard itself likely to exceed $64 million each year in avoided health costs.

 These life-saving protections are sensible.
-Still, the EPA is eager to discount these benefits in order to cater to petrochemical companies' bottom line.
+Still, the EPA was eager to discount these benefits in order to cater to petrochemical companies' bottom line.

-In fact, by delaying and re-working standards that have taken decades of expert work to develop and finalize, the EPA is wasting taxpayer money.
+In fact, by delaying and re-working standards that have taken decades of expert work to develop and finalize, the EPA has been wasting taxpayer money.